akamai/cl-http2-protocol/README.md

   capabilities similar to calls in Ruby as well as convenience calls.

-* buffer.lisp is much longer than buffer.rb in order to allow us to build up various primitives that Ruby offers in the String class for free.
+* buffer.lisp is much longer than buffer.rb in order to allow us to build up various primitives that Ruby offers in the `String` class for free.

-* ssl.lisp redefines some items in the CL+SSL package in order to allow SSL communication for a variable-length frame binary protocol, as well as adding support for wrapping NPN support from OpenSSL.
+* ssl.lisp redefines some items in the `CL+SSL` package (based on the `cl+ssl-20140316-git` version) in order to allow SSL communication for a variable-length frame binary protocol, as well as adding support for wrapping NPN support from OpenSSL.
 See comments in that file for more information.

 * net.lisp provides a `NET` class that abstracts networking sufficiently to allow various approaches (`CL+SSL`, `USOCKET` albeit